A couple of people pointed out that this does nothing to address the

 which is worth reading.

-maximal independent set algorithm I described yesterday,
+maximum independent set algorithm I described yesterday,

 Shreevatsa R. suggested